105 Alternatives to “Best Regards” for Your Email Sign-Off

 - Live long and prosper

 If you’re like most professionals in today’s connected business environment, you send dozens of emails daily.
 Imagine what it would be like if you had a professional email sign-off template that you could use.
-What if you could say “best regards” with a GIF?
+What if you could say “Best Regards” with a GIF?

 WiseStamp enables workers to add a premade sign-off GIF to the end of every email.
 That way, you can say whatever you want with a dynamic signature that is still professional and high-quality.